hotters/node-echo/README.md

 # node-echo
-📣 The simpliest and smallest echo server for Node.js without dependencies
+📣 The simpliest and smallest echo server for Node.js with no dependencies

 ## Installation